Dr Helen Piper

 Biography

 I began my career as a Theatre Agent for the Noel Gay Organisation where I represented actors, stand-up comedians, radio/television presenters, and comedy writers.
 I later held a number of senior management roles at BBC Worldwide, and then BBC Entertainment (Television), variously holding responsibility for business affairs, offers/commissioning and programme development strategy.
-In the late 1990s I returned to education, completing a Master of Arts degree at the University of New South Wales, and then a PhD at the University of Bristol where I have worked ever since.
+In the late 1990s I returned to education, completing a Master of Arts degree at the University of New South Wales, and then a PhD at the University of Bristol.

-I now hold the position of Associate Professor – Television Studies in the Department of Film and Television.
-I am also currently a department Director of Teaching, having previously held roles such as Director of Student Progress, Programme Director of the MA in Film and Television, and Chair of the School Committee for Equality, Diversity and Inclusion.
-Although I have now been teaching for twenty years an industry perspective has consistently informed both my teaching and research, and I continue to question what insight the academy can offer, both to the student or viewer of television, film, and other forms of entertainment, and to the culturally, socially, politically, and economically important television industry.
+I am presently Associate Professor – Television Studies in the Department of Film and Television.
+Although I have now been teaching for over twenty years an industry perspective has consistently informed both my teaching and research, and I continue to question what insight the academy can offer, both to the student or viewer of television, film, and other forms of entertainment, and to the culturally, socially, politically, and economically important television industry.

 Research interests